ojobabs/Data-Science-Cookbook/nyl-hadoop/PySpark.md

 `/nyl/apps/spark2/current/bin/spark-submit --master yarn --deploy-mode cluster script_name.py`

 > Note that the first approach by using `spark-submit` you are running on local mode.
-On local mode you can see on the terminal the output of the
+On local mode you can see on the terminal the output of the run code.
+By using the cluster mode, you cannot see the output of the execution.

 ### The header part to write PySpark code from Atom on the remote server must be like that